 Welcome to Morris Minors Pre School

-During the current COVID-19 outbreak, special arrangements are in place at our pre-school.
+COVID-19 has not gone away completely, special arrangements have been in place at our pre-school throughout the pandemic.
 We comply with guidance and follow risk assessments approved by County and the Early Years Alliance.
-Information is changing all the time and we will keep parents up to date with any alterations.

 At Morris Minors we believe that young children learn best through play-based activities and experiences that promote independent learning.
 We use the Early Years Foundation Stage (EYFS) and there is now a seamless curriculum for children from birth to five years.
 Our qualified and experienced staff play a vital role in delivering the curriculum.
 The high adult to child ratio also ensures children receive excellent standards of care and education.

 Morris Minors underwent a full Ofsted inspection in February 2017.
 The inspector graded the pre-school ‘Outstanding’ in every area being assessed!

 We recognise that parents are the primary carers.
 We work closely with all parents and carers to enable children to flourish at Morris Minors.
 We operate a key person system where members of staff have specific responsibility for individual children.
 Staff observe, assess and record developmental evidence of progress against the Early Years Foundation Stage framework.
 The key person frequently works one to one with their designated children and regularly discusses progress with parents and carers.

 Each new family receives a welcome pack containing full details of the Pre-school setting and curriculum.
 We provide a newsletter twice a term and hold consultation events on a regular basis.

 Progress reports are completed after a child has been at the setting for six to eight weeks.
 These highlight individual achievements and inform families how their child is settling in at the nursery.
 The reports may also contain development goals for children.
 Parents are invited to a consultation meeting to identify and agree next steps for their child.
 Agreeing priorities with parents encourages a partnership approach with consistent messages at home and in the pre-school.